 One explanation for the "mismeasure" of crime is that single incidents of delinquency and violence affect people's subjective assessment of the crime problem.
 Usually, subjective assessments are very different from larger trends in crime data.
 The United States, for example, is currently enjoying one of its safest eras in terms of delinquency and violence.
-The overall declines in delinquency, crime, and violence in the United States are so apparent that in 2012, for the first time in nearly a half century, homicide dropped off of the list of the 15 most common causes of death.
-The top two causes of death, heart disease and cancer, account for more than half of all deaths annually.
-For many reasons, but perhaps most notably because of the extensive media focus on crime, students overestimated the likelihood of being murdered but underestimated the prevalence of other causes of death that were less sensationalistic, such as accidents.
+The overall declines in delinquency,

 There are other reasons why gathering and verifying crime data have proven problematic.
 For example, crime is both context and time specific.
-Behavior is evaluated differently depending on where and when it takes place.
+Behavior is evaluated differently depending on where and when it occurs.
 For instance, in the United States, sexual promiscuity was judged differently in the Victorian period of the 19th century than it was during the 1950s, the 1960s, and today.
 Behavioral norms that exist in Los Angeles and New York might be less accepted in other regions of the country.
 Additionally, some adolescents may commit crimes at relatively high levels but are never "caught" and punished for their misdeeds, whereas other youths are arrested on their first offense.
 Thus, arrest records do not necessarily always reflect actual delinquent behavior.

-Today, to overcome these data-related problems, criminologists measure delinquency in different ways.
-When these different measures are put together, they provide a respectable approximation of the extent and nature of delinquency (for an example of the potential pitfalls of "counting crime," see Box 2.1, the "A Window on Delinquency" feature).
+Today, to overcome these data-related problems, criminologists measure delinquency using multiple yardsticks.
+When these measures are put together, they provide a respectable approximation of the extent and nature of delinquency (for an example of "counting crime," see Box 2.1 the "A Window on Delinquency" feature).
 The most popular sources of data for estimating delinquency are the Uniform Crime Reports, victimization surveys, and self-report studies.